Follow the former track between Camp Road and Grimston Road.

 A secluded cottage next to the railway in Sandpit Lane.

-From a turnpike toll to a thriving Fleetville pub.
+From the site of a turnpike toll house to a thriving Fleetville pub.

 The gift of a field and what happened next.